Azure/spark-cdm-connector/documentation/overview.md

 By being able to override the config.json, you can provide runtime-accessible locations for CDM definitions.
 You must be sure, however, that the content referenced at runtime is consistent with the definitions used when the CDM was originally authored.

 By convention, the _cdm_ alias is used to refer to the location of the root-level standard CDM  definitions, including the foundations.cdm.json file, which includes the CDM primitive datatypes and a core set of trait definitions required for most CDM entity definitions.
 The _cdm_ alias can be resolved like any other alias using an adapter entry in the config.json file.
 Alternatively, if an adapter is not specified or a null entry is provided, then the cdm alias will be resolved by default to the CDM public CDN at https://cdm-schema.microsoft.com/logical/.
 You can also use the _cdmSource_ option to override how the cdm alias is resolved (see the option details below).
 Using the _cdmsource_ option is useful if the _cdm_ alias is the only alias used in the CDM definitions being resolved as it can avoid needing to create or reference a config.json file.
-[See _Troubleshooting and Known Issues_ for an issue impacting resolution of the _cdm_ alias from Azure Databricks]

 ### Parameters, options and save mode